linahnti/se-assignment-5-linahnti/README.md

 Here you can add or modify keybindings as per your preference.

 9. Debugging in VS Code:
    - Outline the steps to set up and start debugging a simple program in VS Code.
-What are some key
+What are some key debugging features available in VS Code?

 1. **Open Your Project**:
    Open the folder containing your project files in VS Code.